noah-seaner/analytics-portfolio/03-conference-record-simulation/README.md

 ## Key Insights
 - Based on only non-conference games, simulated records varied depending on the team, but the most likely records were clustered around 6-12 wins, with the median projected record sitting at 9 wins
 - Iteratively updating the model after each conference game increased the spread of the simulated records, with the most likely records currently clustered between 5-16 wins, while the median projected record still sits at 9 wins
-- Lafayette is currently projected to match the same predicted record that was forecasted in the simulation based on only non-conference games
+- Lafayette finished with one more win than they were projected to before the start of the conference season.

 ## Notes
 This project reflects an applied sports analytics workflow where models are continuously updated during the season to incorporate new information and improve forecast accuracy.